WHAT IS THE DIFFERENCE BETWEEN FE500 AND FE500D TMT BARS?

 SUPERIOR QUALITY TMT BAR

 TMT bars are backbone of every civil construction deep rooted into foundation they bear the load of building, slabs, beams, columns and of course the live load of the people and their belongings.
 And as the strength of every structure,the TMT bars have to be ready to withstand the loads including windstorms and earthquake.Poor quality materials such as cheap steel bars usually contain high levels of unknown elements which are harmful for construction.
 This means that the steel bars do not have required chemical and physical properties.
 Now customer is alert and due to higher level education and better purchasing power, They need better quality of product and prepare to pay for it.
 TMT steel bars are steel bars that are manufactured with unique metallurgical process known as “Thermo Mechanical Treatment”.
 These TMT bars are approved by the Bureau of Indian Standards for building and construction projects.
-The Fe 500 and Fe 500D are some of the better quality TMT steel bars that are available in the market today.
+The Fe 500 and Fe 500D are some of the best TMT Bars in India.

 CHEMICAL STRUCTURE OF TMT BARS